This section contains the informed consent information I ask new clients to review and sign consent to after the first session.

-I work individually with adults, and with couples, either married or unmarried.
-I also work with adolescents when the adolescent expresses a desire for the counseling.
-I usually do not work with children under 16 individually, unless they are unusually motivated to receive counseling.
-I provide family counseling provided all participating family members freely consent to the family counseling.
+I work individually with adults, and with couples, either married or unmarried, without regard to gender, race, ethnicity, sexual orientation, or political affiliation.
+I will consider working with an adolescent when the adolescent expresses a desire for the counseling.
+I provide family counseling provided all participating family members actively consent to the family counseling.
 In general, I am strict regarding client consent: I will not provide counseling to individuals, whether child or adult, who do not want to receive counseling from me.

 I generally do not give advice or make recommendations regarding the use of medications.
 I will, however, help you think through the decision to use medications.
 If desired, I will provide referrals for psychiatrists who do advise and prescribe medications, and I will work collaboratively with medication providers.

 I am trained in many counseling approaches, including cognitive-behavioral therapy (CBT), motivational interviewing (MI), acceptance and commitment therapy (ACT) and many others.
 Please let me know if you want more information regarding any approach, or are interested in using a particular approach.

 I tend to use any of these techniques fluidly and flexibly in response to the counseling situation.
 One of my guiding principles in counseling is: “the person is not the problem, the problem is the problem,” and I hope you will consider adopting that view yourself.